 YoNasDa, as an Afro Native American woman is committed to continuing the work of her mother Wauneta Lone Wolf-Cox (1951 – 2003).

 “It is an honor to have two rich heritages running through my veins, but at times it was hard as well.
 Because I am brown skinned (not looking like the stereotypical mixed person) I was constantly in defense of American Indians in school, when the children didn’t think I was Native American, and they would poke fun of us during Thanksgiving by calling us “red skins,” “Indian givers,” and making “hey ya ya” sounds.
 The same way I felt as a child by standing up for who I am, I am the same way today.”

-Yonasda’s mother was an Oglala Lakota social activist, youth counselor and motivational speaker who also was part of the American Indian Movement (AIM).
-Yonasda’s mother also worked with Muhammad Ali, the Nation of Islam as well as with the Honorable Minister Louis Farrakhan to bring closer relations between Black American and Native American Indian communities.
+Yonasda’s mother also worked with Muhammad Ali, the Nation of Islam as well as with the Honorable Minister Louis Farrakhan to bring closer relations between Black American and Indigenous communities.
 Her father was the fine artist Theadius McCall, a Black American from Brooklyn, NY.

 Her grandfather is the world-renowned Minister Louis Farrakhan.
 As a young child, YoNasDa stood by her mother’s and grandfather’s side speaking to the hip hop nation.

 She often remembers when her grandfather said that one rapper’s song is equivalent to five of his speeches.
 YoNasDa feels very strongly about her responsibility to use her music as a mouthpiece to educate and uplift young people.